kc127/SDC-Engineering-Journal/Talking points.md

 - so to identify the bottleneck, first I deployed MySQL and microservice separately.
 - This showed that the CPU utilization was still around 30% for mySQL database. very high compared to my microservice instance.

-#### First optimization: indexing and nested queries with inner join
+#### First optimization: (Query Optimization) indexing and nested queries with inner join
 Now that I knew that my bottleneck was in the database level,
-- Therefore I added indexes on tables with join columns and and I wrote nested queries using inner join,
+- Therefore I added indexes on tables with join columns and and using inner join,
-- With no indexes and without nested queries,  the response time was 5 seconds, response time went down to 3 seconds
+- With no indexes and with just nested queries (nested queries: queries with callback),  the response time was 5 seconds, response time went down to 3 seconds

 #### Second Optimization: Load Balancer Optimization:
 3 seconds is still too high and there was more room for optimization so I decided explore horizontal scaling